cds-snc/digital-canada-ca/content/en/work-with-us/positions/content-designers.md

 ## We’re looking for dedicated Designers to join our team:

-* Your approach to design starts with inclusivity and accessibility
+* Your approach to design starts with inclusivity and accessibility.
-* You’re great at communicating with people who aren’t familiar with design, comfortable working alongside clients during the design process, and are excited to work with people on research and testing
+* You’re great at communicating with people who aren’t familiar with design, comfortable working alongside clients during the design process, and are excited to work with people on research and testing.
 * You can effectively demonstrate what your detailed design process entails.
-* You are passionate about users’ experiences and want to create measurable improvements to government services
+* You are passionate about users’ experiences and want to create measurable improvements to government services.
-* You have experience working alongside developers and researchers and rapidly prototyping
+* You have experience working alongside developers and researchers and rapidly prototyping.